Turukhansky District: Geography

 The following tributaries of the Yenisey flow through the district: the Podkamennaya Tunguska River, the Bakhta River, the Yeloguy River, the Nizhnyaya Tunguska River, the Turukhan River, and the Kureyka River.

 History

 The district was founded on June 7, 1928.
+Historically the area served as a site of exile, to which individuals such as Ariadna Èfron (1949-1955) were banished.
+One center of such imprisonments was the gulag at Yermakovo, Krasnoyarsk Krai, built 1949 under the orders of Joseph Stalin, who himself had spent 1913 to 1917 exiled in the area.
+The prison was dismantled in 1955 two years after his death.

-The Central Siberia Nature Reserve was established in a sector of the district in 1985 as a protected area of the East Siberian taiga ecoregion.
+Later, the Central Siberia Nature Reserve was established in a sector of the district in 1985 as a protected area of the East Siberian taiga ecoregion.
 In 2013 the Museum of Taiga Traditions was established in Bakhta village.